 CyberGhost gets a lot right when it comes to security.
 Their encryption is top-notch, they are happy for customers to pay in crypto-currencies, and they offer a kill switch and DNS leak protection.

-We would say there are enough positives about CyberGhost to give it some consideration.
+Our CyberGhost review says there are enough positives about this service to give it some consideration.
 All VPNs have some security and privacy weak spots.
 It’s just a question of trying them out, contacting their customer support, and making a judgment.
 So it’s worth sampling the CyberGhost 24-hour trial.
 It could still be the VPN for you.